Use this command to install Yeelight Home with WinGet:

 See CONFIG.md for full command and precedence details.

-invokeinvoke --stdin is the stable machine contract for Skills, generated apps, and automation hosts.
-It accepts one SkillRequest JSON object and returns one SkillResponse JSON object.
-It also accepts --profile, --region, and --house-id for one-shot context overrides.
+invoke --stdin is the stable machine contract for Skills, generated apps, and automation hosts.
+In one-shot mode it accepts one SkillRequest JSON object and returns one SkillResponse JSON object.
+With --keep-alive, it accepts newline-delimited SkillRequest objects and emits one newline-delimited SkillResponse for each request while reusing the Runtime process and LAN session.
+It also accepts --profile, --region, and --house-id for context overrides.

 Human operators should usually use resource commands: